Colorado Buffaloes men's basketball: New all-time scoring leaders

 Richard Roby stepped on the CU campus in 2004 and became the first freshman since Chauncey Billups to lead the team in scoring and he ended up joining Donnie Boyce as the only Buffs to lead the team in scoring all four years on campus.
 In his sophomore season, Roby & the Buffs won twenty games and ended up in the NIT Tournament, while also being named to the All-Big 12 First Team.
-Unfortunately, he was faced with a freshmen laden team the next season, as there were eight first year players (a school record) on the 2006–07 squad.
+Unfortunately, he was faced with a freshman-laden team the next season, as there were eight first year players (a school record) on the 2006–07 squad.
 The next season showed improvement and the Buffs became the first team in Big 12 history to be a 12 seed and upset a number 5 seed (Baylor) in the Big 12 Tournament.
 When he finally graduated from CU, he left the school as the all-time leading scorer with 2,001 points—a record that still stands to this day.

 But it is a record that is shared, because during his senior year, he shared time on the floor with a freshman named Cory Higgins who would one day tie him as the school's all-time leading scorer.
 Higgins was more than just a scorer though as during his sophomore year he was one of only 13 players nationally to lead or finish second on his team in five major statistical categories—points, rebounds, assists, steals and blocked shots.
 Higgins also found a way to rank nationally in steals, free throw percentage and scoring as well.
 For his junior year, Higgins got some more help with the arrival of freshman guard Alec Burks.
 Higgins & Burks became the first tandem to net over 500 points in the same season since the 1990–91 campaign and were rewarded as Higgins was named to the All-Big 12 Third Team and Burks was named All-Big 12 Freshman of the Year.